Protein Databases

 2 Major protein databases

-Classification of protein sequences allow to understand the diversity of different proteins by their sequence, i.e., the protein sequence space.
-However, classification of protein structures aim to group proteins based on their structural relationships.
-Some of these classification schemes explore the concept of structural neighbourhood (structural continuum), whereas other utilize the notion of protein evolution as a driving force of diversification and thus provide a discrete rather than continuum protein structure space (Andreeva 2012).
+Classification of protein sequences helps us understand the diversity of different proteins by examining their sequences, known as the protein sequence space (the mathematical concept of space).
+On the other hand, classifying protein structures involves grouping proteins based on their structural relationships.
+Some classifications consider the structural neighborhood (structural continuum), while others use the concept of protein evolution as the main factor of diversification, resulting in a discrete rather than continuous protein structure space (Andreeva 2012).

 Figure 2: Major protein databases.
 Although most of these databases are around 30 years old (or more), since they were created (or renovated) during the last years of the 20th century or the early 21st.

-In bioinformatics, databases are often categorized as primary or secondary.
-Primary databases are populated with experimentally derived data such as nucleotide sequence, protein sequence or macromolecular structure.
-Importantly, once given a database accession number, the data in primary databases are never changed: they form part of the scientific record.
-By contrast, secondary databases comprise data derived from the results of analysing primary data.
-Secondary databases often draw upon information from numerous sources, including other databases and the scientific literature.
-They are highly curated, often using a complex combination of computational algorithms and/or manual analysis and interpretation to derive new knowledge from the public record of science.
+In bioinformatics, databases are often classified as primary or secondary.
+Primary databases contain experimentally derived data such as nucleotide sequences, protein sequences, or macromolecular structures.
+It is important to note that once a database accession number is assigned, the data in primary databases remain unchanged, forming part of the scientific record.
+In contrast, secondary databases include data derived from analyzing primary data.
+These databases often utilize information from numerous sources, including other databases and the scientific literature.
+They are typically highly curated and involve a complex combination of computational algorithms and/or manual analysis and interpretation to generate new knowledge from the public record of science.

 Programatic access

-All of the databases we describe here allow programmatic and/or API access, which significantly increases the possibilities for systematic or batch data analysis
+All of the databases we describe here allow programmatic and/or API access, commonly with BioPython and R packages, which significantly increases the possibilities for scripting and batch data analysis.

 Sequence databases